ClueQuest: Origins

 clueQuest originally opened in June 2013 as the brainchild of four Hungarian brothers: Gabor, Peter, Gergely and Zoltan Papp.
-After visiting Parapark in Hungary, (which claims to be the first escape room game), the brothers were inspired to create their own experience for the British market.
+After visiting one of the world's alleged first escape rooms in Parapark, Hungary, the brothers were inspired to create their own experience for the British market.

 The first clueQuest location was located in Tottenham Hale and contained clueQuest's first escape room game, PLAN52.
-In 2014 a second mission titled Operation Blacksheep was launched, and soon after clueQuest expanded and moved to a new location near Liverpool Street Station.
+In 2014, a second mission titled Operation Blacksheep was launched, and soon after clueQuest expanded and moved to a new location near Liverpool Street Station.
 In 2015, clueQuest expanded again and relocated to its current location near Kings Cross St. Pancras.

 Since its move, clueQuest has continued to create new experiences.
 In 2016, Revenge of the Sheep was created as a step-up in difficulty from the first two missions, and in 2018, cQ:Origenes was opened, a room which aimed to challenge fans with the company's hardest mission to date.

 During the COVID-19 pandemic, clueQuest was forced to temporarily close its doors and focus was instead placed on creating play-at-home games.
-This evolved to become their 'Print+Cut+Escape' brand, which in 2023 consists of ten different games.
+This evolved to become their 'Print+Cut+Escape' brand, which, consisted of 10 games by 2023.
 They are primarily made of card or paper, and require the player to cut out the pieces that make up the game.
 There are different variations of the games, with Easter, Halloween, Christmas and Father's Day versions, and all centre around the story of the clueQuest characters.

 In 2023, clueQuest opened its first permanent outdoor escape game, Glitch Hunters, where players use their phones to navigate London, solving puzzles as they go.